What’s on this page?

 - Flip flops or techy sandals, up to you but one of them for sure.
 Don’t spend too much on fancy shitty Havaianas, not that good, risk of getting them stolen, plenty of cheap strong flip flops all around the world.

 Go with a basic phone you won’t worry getting stolen or out of battery.
 Going with a smartphone might by tempting to do some search when you have Internet but these phones attract robbers a lot and they ran out of battery quickly (not handy when you don’t have access to electricity for few days).
 So just a basic phone without a big screen (for the battery).
 A strong phone can be good to make sure it will resist the rough time you will give it.
-I bought one like this with MTT (https://www.mobiletoutterrain.com/EN/mtt-protection-soundness-and-freedom-with-push-to-talk-system.html).
+I bought a solid waterproof one like with MTT (https://www.mobiletoutterrain.com/EN/mtt-protection-soundness-and-freedom-with-push-to-talk-system.html).

 Think of a double sim cards slot, one for international sim card (to keep the same number for all your trip) and another local one per country.
 The international one is handy in case of emergency, you will be able to call abroad from wherever you are (and receive incoming calls).